qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

           ]
         }

-6. In the using %{qooxdoo} application, call the correpsonding methods of the wrapper class.
+6. In the using qooxdoo application, call the correpsonding methods of the wrapper class.

         qx.Class.define("foo.Application",
         {